-by Laura Pakis, Certified Professional Dog Trainer and Blogger,
+by Laura Pakis, Certified Professional Dog Trainer and Cynologist,

-Since the 1960’s, dog training methods have undergone significant changes.
-Where most dog trainers and owners in the past believed that dogs should work out of fear of punishment, many now enjoy having a dog that works in cooperation with the owner because it is rewarding to do so.
-Understanding the difference between the various dog training methods is important when choosing a trainer, behavior consultant or even when choosing how to address problems at home.
+Since the 1960s, dog training methods have undergone significant changes.
+Decades ago, most dog trainers and owners believed dogs should work out of fear of punishment.
+Now we enjoy having a dog work in cooperation with the owner because it is rewarding to do so.
+Understanding the difference between the various dog training methods is essential when choosing a trainer, behavior consultant or even when deciding how to address problems at home.

-At Acme Canine we believe that each dog is an individual and should be trained as such.
-Dogs only fail when communication has not been established and so by using a combination of behavior modification, obedience and canine coaching when training a dog a strong positive relationship is developed and the dog responds reliably to what is asked of it.
+At Acme Canine, we believe that each dog is an individual and should be trained as such.
+Dogs only fail when communication has not been established.
+So by using a combination of behavior modification, obedience, and canine coaching when training a dog, a strong positive relationship is developed, and the dog responds reliably to what is asked.

-The Association of Pet Dog Trainers (APDT), a professional organization of individual trainers, defines dog-friendly training as “training that utilizes primarily positive reinforcement; secondarily negative punishment, and only occasionally, rarely, and/or as a last resort includes positive punishment and/or negative reinforcement.
+The Association of Pet Dog Trainers (APDT), a professional organization of individual trainers, defines dog-friendly training as “training that utilizes primarily positive reinforcement; secondarily negative punishment, and only occasionally, rarely, and as a last resort includes positive punishment and negative reinforcement.
 So most dog training methods fall under this.

-In essence, positive dog training means using methods that will improve your relationship with your dog.
-Positive dog training means thinking in terms of rewards to mold your dog’s behavior.
-It may also mean using devices that can help dogs learn without the use of punishment, physical pain, or fear.
+In essence, positive dog training means using methods to improve your relationship with your dog.
+Positive dog training means thinking about rewards to mold your dog’s behavior.
+It may also mean using devices that can help dogs learn without punishment, physical pain, or fear.

 Positive dog training formulas are based on two concepts.
-The first concept is the idea that if two things tend to occur at the same time, we begin to expect one when we see the other.
+The first concept is that if two things coincide, we begin to expect one when we see the other.
 This is called associative learning, and the most famous example is Pavlov’s dogs.
-In a research experiment conducted by Ivan Pavlov, dogs became conditioned to salivate at the sound of a metronome, because they associated the sound of the metronome with the appearance of meat powder.
+In a research experiment conducted by Ivan Pavlov, dogs became conditioned to salivate at the sound of a metronome because they associated the sound of the metronome with the appearance of meat powder.

-The other concept behind positive dog training is the use of consequences to modify behavior.
+The other concept behind positive dog training is consequences to modify behavior.
 This is known as operant conditioning.
-By rewarding desired behavior and ignoring unwanted behavior, we can increase desired behavior and practically eliminate unwanted behavior.
+We can increase desired behavior and practically eliminate unwanted behavior by rewarding desired behavior and ignoring undesirable behavior.

 The strength of positive dog training methods seems to come from its ability to separate learning the behavior from learning the command.
-In a nutshell, positive dog training associates a stimulus (like a sound) with a desired behavior (like sitting).
-Once the desired behavior is identified and can be repeated, then the command (like “sit”) can be added.
-First your dog learns what you want him to do, then he learns the command for doing it.
+In a nutshell, positive dog training associates a stimulus (like a sound) with the desired behavior (like sitting).
+Once the desired behavior is identified and repeated, the command (like “sit”) can be added.
+First, your dog learns what you want him to do.
+Then he learns the command for doing it.

-Clicker dog training is an alternative method of teaching your dog by using positive reinforcement.
+Clicker dog training is an alternative method of teaching your dog using positive reinforcement.
 It is an animal training method based on behavioral psychology that relies on marking desirable behavior and rewarding it.
-You don’t want to become dependent on your clicker or on your treats, however.
-The time may come when you need your dog to “Sit” or “Stay” but you lack both of these tools.
+However, you don’t want to become dependent on your clicker or your treats.
+The time may come when you need your dog to “Sit” or “Stay,” but you lack both of these tools.
 If your dog has not been weaned from them, he may not respond to your command.

 The idea is that using the clicker should help your dog learn something new.
 Once that action has been learned, it should be continued for other rewards.
 For example, the dog may need to “Sit” in order to be petted by guests or before eating his food.

-While many trainers swear by the clicker, there are some disadvantages to consider.
+While many trainers swear by the clicker, there are some disadvantages.

-1. Possible confusion – If you are training with other people who also use clickers, the dog may not recognize his “click” from someone else’s.
+1. Possible confusion – If you are training around other people who also use clickers, the dog may not recognize his “click” from someone else’s.

 2. Low noise – The click is not meant to be very loud.
 One complaint is that it may not be loud enough to work with dogs in some environments or when dogs may be further from you.

-Balanced training basically means teaching a behavior using whatever positive reinforcement tools are available (capture, lure, model, shaping).
-Then, once a dog has a clear understanding of the correct response for a cue, introduces corrections and escape/avoidance.
+Balanced training means teaching a behavior using positive reinforcement tools (capture, lure, model, shaping).
+Then, once a dog has a clear understanding of the correct response for a cue, the trainer introduces corrections and escape/avoidance.

 The balance lies between positive reinforcement and correction.
-Balance training continues on past the point where positive reinforcement trainers stop.
-The idea is making the dog accountable and responsible, with increased reliability.
-The dog learns consequences of choices, and a solid work ethic.
+Balance training continues past the point where positive reinforcement trainers stop.
+The idea is to make the dog accountable and responsible, with increased reliability.
+The dog learns the consequences of choices and a solid work ethic.

-Dogs are not robots or machines obviously.
+Dogs are not robots or machines, obviously.
 They are fallible just as humans are.
-Still we have a greater compliance if the dog is working for work’s sake instead of for an anticipation of reward.
+Still, we have greater compliance if the dog works for work’s sake instead of anticipating a reward.

-So here is a question to ponder; if each dog is unique in personality and temperament, then how can using only one training method be successful with all dogs?
-In our opinion it can’t.
-Rather by using a combination of training methods based on each individual dog then consistent success and the desired results achieved.
+So here is a question to ponder; if each dog is unique in personality and temperament, how can using only one training method be successful with all dogs?
+In our opinion, it can’t.
+Instead, by using a combination of training methods based on each dog, consistent success and the desired results are achieved.

 Positive Training Definition reprinted with permission from APDT